StefanJohnsen/PointIn3DPolygon/README.md

 - C++ 11 Standard
 - Standard Template Library (STL)

-This project is designed to be compatible with C++11 and utilizes solely C++ Standard Template Library (STL) components.
+This solution is designed to be compatible with C++11 and utilizes solely C++ Standard Template Library (STL) components.
 It has been thoughtfully engineered to function independently without the need for any external libraries or dependencies.
 This design ensures the project remains self-contained, promoting simplicity and ease of integration into your development environment.<br>

 ### OS Support
 - Windows